-2024 - 2025 Allocation:
+2025 - 2026 Allocation:

-Pupil premium allocation expected this academic Circa £17,000 (estimated) year (2024 - 2025) Circa 117,000 (estimated)
+Pupil premium allocation expected this academic year (2025 - 2026) Circa £17,000 (estimated) year (2023 - 2020)

-2024 - 2025 Strategy aims for disadvantaged pupils:
+2025 - 2026 Strategy aims for disadvantaged pupils:

 Measure Activity Priority 1 Disadvantaged pupils will be supported academically, socially and emotionally, throughout the school day.
 Priority 2 Disadvantaged pupils make expected or better progress than their peers in reading, writing and maths from their starting points.
 Children with SEND will achieve their personal end-of-year targets in reading, writing and maths.
 Barriers to addressing these priorities Continuing to find new strategies to raise family aspirations and support the development of skills within the family.
 Projected spending £5,000